CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/tr-api.md

 ---

 ## Getting an Access Token
-To use CTR APIs, you need an access token.
-You can get an access token from the CTR API using the client ID and client secret from your CTR API client (see [above](#generating-an-api-client)).
+To use Threat Response APIs, you need an access token.
+You can get an access token from the Threat Response API using the client ID and client secret from your Threat Response API client (see [above](#generating-an-api-client)).
 To exchange your client information for a token, make the following API request:
 * HTTP Method: `POST`
 * URL: `http://visibility.amp.cisco.com/iroh/oauth2/token`
 * Authorization: